How to Become a Teen Volunteer

 Teen Volunteer Service Requirements

-• Dress Code: All volunteers wear a specific volunteer uniform of tan-colored khaki pants and polo shirt.
+• Dress Code: All volunteers will wear a uniform consisting of tan-colored pants and a volunteer coat provided by RWJBarnabas.
 A professional groomed appearance is required at all times.

 Teen Volunteer Application Process: